GLOBAL MARKETS-Global stocks, oil edge away from highs as stimulus rally ebbs

 Given market moves, all eyes will be on the next meeting of the U.S. Federal Reserve next week for clues to its views on rising yields and the threat of inflation.

-In currency markets, the dollar gained 0.6% against the yen JPY= and 0.5% against the euro EUR= and pound GBP=, although the latter was helped by news the economy had contracted less than expected in January.
+In currency markets, the dollar gained 0.5% against the yen and 0.1% against the euro and pound , although the latter was helped by news the economy had contracted less than expected in January.

-The dollar index =USD, meanwhile, which tracks the U.S. currency against a basket of six major rivals, rose 0.5%.
+The dollar index , meanwhile, which tracks the U.S. currency against a basket of six major rivals, rose 0.5%.

 Markets are likely to remain volatile in the second quarter, particularly for the dollar, which was much stronger than expected at the start of the year, said Cliff Zhao, chief strategist at China Construction Bank International.